 Third Eye: the center of essence-me where the pure subjectivity of conscious me is awakened.

 Fourth Eye: the portal to universal I am at the back of the head, which is embodied by pure me.

 Fifth Eye: the center of our higher intuitive intelligence, embodied by celestial me and located at the top of the head.

 Thought-threshold: the line between our pure subjectivity and manifestation of thoughts.

-Watcher of the Thought-threshold: a mode of the transparent or pure observer where it assumes the position of guarding against the subconscious mind, letting go of the unwanted arising of subconscious thoughts at their conception.
+Watcher of the Thought-threshold: a mode of the outer knower where it assumes the position of guarding against the subconscious mind, letting go of the unwanted arising of subconscious thoughts at their conception.

 Time: the movement of becoming as reflected in consciousness.

 Unconscious: the storehouse of universal, collective, and individual mind-content; the ontological foundation of manifested consciousness.

 Unconscious Mind: the matrix of memories, impressions, and tendencies that lies beneath the subconscious and conscious mind; the non-conscious source of the subconscious mind; the impersonal wisdom at the root of individual consciousness.